LR 170X Leadership Dynamics - 3 Hours

 This course defines leadership and develops an initial set of skills for the study, research, assessment, and development of learning within the leadership arena.
 Offered on Deerfield, Dolton, and Florida campuses.

-LR 5051 Foundations for Ethical Leadership - 2 Hours
+LR 5020 Ethical Foundations and Integration of Leadership - 3 Hours

-This course surveys the ethical, philosophical, and practical dimensions of the leadership domain.
-Students will gain a foundation in the ethical challenges of leaders, past and present, and leadership theory criticism.
-Topics include power, hierarchy, influence, charisma, duty, and the greater good.
-Offered face-to-face/cluster._
+This course surveys the ethical, philosophical Biblical and practical dimensions of the leadership domain.
+Students will gain a foundation in the ethical challenges of leaders past and present, and leadership theory criticism.
+The course also surveys the Biblical narrative from the standpoint of its unfolding history of creation, fall, redemption, and restoration, with special attention given to Scriptural applications of leadership theory and godly stewardship in the workplace.
+Topics include power, hierarchy, influence, charisma, duty and the greater good.
+Offered face-to-face/cluster.

 LR 5300 Contemporary Issues in Leadership-Global Leadership Summit - 2 Hours

 The need of developing a Biblical and practical strategy for leadership in organizations, non-profits, and international networks is the intent of this "wrap-around" course.
 Students will also address several key issues facing leaders today and develop a customized plan for their organization's work.
-This course is conducted in cooperation with attendance at the Global Leadership Summit of the Willow Creek Association, but is the full responsibility of the Trinity Graduate School of Trinity International University.
+This course is conducted in cooperation with attendance at the Global Leadership Summit, but is the full responsibility of the Trinity Graduate School of Trinity International University.
 May be repeated in succeeding years.
 Offered Online.

 LR 5460 Change and Conflict Management - 2 Hours